ERPLibre/ERPLibre/docker/README.md

 docker volume prune
 ```

-# Need more space for docker
+# Change docker directory
-You can change the home for docker, edit file `/etc/docker/daemon.json`
+You can change the docker directory by editing file `/etc/docker/daemon.json`
 ```json
 {
   "data-root": "/home/docker"
 }
 ```
 And restart docker service.
-You can delete all older location of docker or move it.
+You can delete or move all older locations of docker.

 # Update docker
 When building your docker with script